localhost8080/multiloquent/README.md

-category-index.php is a page template incase someone wants to make a page that displays 'all available categories in hierarchical order' - sort of a 'top level category page' - it only contains links to category archives tag-index.php is a page template incase someone wants to make a page that displays 'all available tags in alphabetical order' - sort of a 'top level tag page' - it only displays links to tag archives
+category-index.php is a page template incase someone wants to make a page that displays 'all available categories in hierarchical order' - sort of a 'top level category page' - it only contains links to category archives tag-index.php is a page template incase someone wants to make a page that displays 'all available tags in alphabetical order' - sort of a 'top level tag page' - it only displays links to tag archives to activate these, simply make a page in your system and assign the category or tag template.

 there are 3 post template files included if you use http://wordpress.org/extend/plugins/custom-post-template/